 - the prospect must desire and want what you’re selling

-- product must be suited for your customer
+- the product must be suited for your customer

 Close at the right time (avoid high pressure)